Generic versus brand name drugs

-The only catch is that the specific drug you are on may not yet have a generic version.
-Talk with your health care provider about your options.
-There may be a generic form of the birth control pill you are currently taking, or you and your provider might consider switching to a different pill with a generic version on the market in order to use your insurance's prescription coverage.
-You also can review your options with your insurance company.
-Check your insurance card for their customer service phone number and/or web site to get more information on what your options with your plan might be.Alice!
+So, in terms of effectiveness, there aren’t significant down sides to taking a generic drug.
+In fact, there’s no data to suggest that generic drugs are less effective.
+The only catch is that the specific drug you’re currently using may not have a generic version at this time.
+Your health care provider can help you figure out your options.
+There may be a generic form of the birth control pill you’ve been using or your provider can advise you on switching to a different pill (or other birth control method) with a generic version available.
+You may also review your options with your insurance company — you can check out your insurance card for their customer service contact information to get more information on what options your plan will cover.